 That does it for another installment of Page It to the Limit.
 We’d like to thank our sponsor, PagerDuty, for making this podcast possible.
 Remember to subscribe to this podcast, if you like what you’ve heard.
 You can find our show notes at pageittothelimit.com and you can reach us on Twitter @pageit2thelimit, using the number two.
 Thank you so much for joining us, and remember, uneventful days are beautiful days.

 Mandi Walls is a DevOps Advocate at PagerDuty.
 For PagerDuty, she helps organizations along their IT Modernization journey.
 Prior to PagerDuty, she worked at Chef Software and AOL.
 She is an international speaker on DevOps topics and the author of the whitepaper “Building A DevOps Culture”, published by O’Reilly.

 Kat is a developer advocate at PagerDuty.
 She enjoys talking and thinking about incident response, customer support, and automating the creation of a delightful end-user and employee experience.
 She previously ran Global Customer Support at PagerDuty, and as a result it’s hard to get her to stop talking about the potential career paths for tech support professionals.
-In her spare time, Kat is a mediocre plant parent and a slightly less mediocre pet parent to a rabbit named Lupin.
+In her spare time, Kat is a mediocre plant parent and a slightly less mediocre pet parent to two rabbits, Lupin and Ginny.